kchen395/Music-Taste-Personality-Insights/README.md

-# Music-Taste-Personality-Insights
+# Music Taste Personality Insights
-A personality analyzer app that takes its insights from a user’s most listened Spotify songs with IBM Watson
+A personality analyzer app that takes its insights from a user’s most listened Spotify songs with IBM Watson.

 ### Installing Dependencies